Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 CAN Community Health provides a variety of free and low-cost health care services, including free testing for HIV, hepatitis C, and other STDs.
 This clinic also provides sexual health counseling and treatment for patients who are living with STDS.
-Walk-ins are welcome and fees for some services may be charged on a sliding scale if you qualify.
+Although appointments are highly encouraged, walk-ins are welcome.
+If you qualify, fees for some services are charged on a sliding scale.
+The clinic offers special extended hours on the second Thursday and third Saturday of every month.

 Dr. Hamid Burney provides free and low-cost STD testing and related health care services.
 Available tests at this clinic include HIV, chlamydia, syphilis, gonorrhea, and hepatitis.
 Fees are charged on a sliding scale and may be provided free of charge if you can’t afford to pay.
 The clinic also accepts insurance and Medicare.